lestat23henry/vim-setting/README.md

-# this is my vimrc for backup
+# this is my vimrc for backup and test